 - Participation in M&M at primary hospital (Part IV)– Attend a regular morbidity and mortality conference to analyze how you can improve patient safety with your department or service.
 (See below for more details on Part IV)

 - Participation in patient safety exercise (Part II)– The American Board of Neurological Surgeons CC process requires participation in a patient safety module.
 The chief of staff or their designee will certify that the diplomate is meaningfully involved in these exercises at the diplomate’s primary institution.

 All diplomates must complete a CC application each year.

-Completion of the online CC application initiates participation in CC.
+Completion of the online CC application validates participation in CC.
 New diplomates must complete an online application beginning their participation in CC, in January of the year following their certification.
-Diplomates certified prior to 1999 but interested in participating in CC should email the ABNS board for voluntary CC participation information to get started.
+Diplomates certified prior to 1999 interested in participating in CC should email the ABNS board to get information on voluntary CC participation.

 Click MyMOC login.
 Enter your username and password.
 Click the apply now link under the current year.